fjwright/Run-REDUCE-0/UserGuide.md

 Run-REDUCE.

-All field values are stripped of leading and trailing space before they are used or saved.
+All field values are stripped of leading and trailing space before they are used or saved, and empty fields are not saved at all.

 ## The View Menu